-If no improvement is noted at the final evaluation conference and the employee receives an unsatisfactory rating in one or more of the California Standards for the Teaching Profession as indicated in the evaluator's comment section, the employee will be required to participate in the PAR Program, if funded and operative, as a Referred Participating Teacher during the next school year.
+If no improvement is noted at the final evaluation conference and the evaluatee receives multiple "unsatisfactory" ratings in one or more domains as indicated in the evaluator's comment section, the evaluatee will be required to participate in the PAR Program, if funded and operative, as a Referred Participating Educator during the next school year.
 This will be in addition to the regularly scheduled evaluation process.

-A. The employee may continue as a Referred Participating Teacher for another year if the employee is showing documented improvement.
-If improvement is not documented, action may be taken to dismiss the employee as provided in the Education Code.

-- B. With input from the employee, the evaluator will write goal statement(s) that specifically detail(s) the California Standards for the Teaching Profession in need of improvement.
+- A. The evaluatee may continue as a Referred Participating Educator for another year if the evaluatee is showing documented improvement.
+If improvement is not documented, action may be taken to dismiss the evaluatee for unsatisfactory performance as provided in the Education Code. - B. With input from the evaluatee, the designated evaluator will write goal statement(s) that specifically detail(s) the Standards Based Evidence of Practice domains in need of improvement.
 These statements will become the objectives of PAR.
-The Continuum of Teaching Practice will be utilized.
 Goal statements will be completed by September 30. - 1.
-Statement by employee and site evaluator of procedures for improvement (in-service workshops, training, college courses, detailed lesson plans, peer support, etc.) will be included in the evaluation. - 2.
-An Action Plan for Improvement detailing the responsibilities of the district, site evaluator and employee will be included in the Procedures and Resources for Improvement section (including participation with PAR's Consulting Teacher or Program Consultant). - 3.
-Three formal observations must occur at this level (One observation due by 10/15, second due by 11/15 and the third due by 2/1) to provide continual support through the end of the school year with a follow-up conference within three school days of each observation. - C. Final Evaluation Form/Conference must be completed by March 1.
-At a conference with the certificated employee and the employee's evaluator, determination will be made to do one of the following: end participation in the PAR program; continue participation in the PAR program; or begin dismissal process.

-D. SIGNIFICANT TRANSITION IN ASSIGNMENT - SUPPORT PLAN

-A support plan may also be initiated to list goals and objectives by the employee and/or site evaluator to aid in strengthening instructional competence in a new and/or different assignment or for professional growth by an experienced teacher.
+Statement by evaluatee and designated site evaluator of procedures for improvement (in-service workshops, training, college courses, detailed lesson plans, peer support, etc.) will be included in the evaluation.

+- 2. An action plan for improvement detailing the responsibilities of the district, designated site evaluator, and evaluatee will be included in the procedures and resources for improvement (including participation with PAR's Consulting Educator or Program Consultant). - 3.
+Three formal observations must occur at this level (1st Observation due October 30th 2nd Observation due 2nd Friday in December, 3rd Observation due February 15th to provide continual support through the end of the school year with a follow-up conference within three school days of each observation. - C. Final Evaluation Form/Conference must be completed by March 1st.
+At a conference with the evaluatee and the designated evaluator, determination will be made to do one of the following: end participation in the PAR program; continue participation in the PAR program; or begin dismissal process. - D. SIGNIFICANT TRANSITION IN ASSIGNMENT SUPPORT PLAN A support plan may also be initiated to list goals and objectives by the evaluatee and/or designated site evaluator to aid in strengthening instructional competence in a new and/or different assignment or for professional growth by an experienced educator.